 8. Slide Rock State Park

-In the Oak Creek Canyon region, north of Sedona, Arizona is Slide Rock State Park.
+In the Oak Creek Canyon region, north of Sedona is Slide Rock State Park.
 Oak Creek flows through, creating a desert oasis where water saunters over the dry red rocks to form natural water slides and green trees find gaps in the sandstone to bring life to an arid world.

 To take a refreshing break from the Arizonan sun, locals descend upon Slide Rock State Park and enjoy a dip into the creek.
 More accurately, they slide along the rocks and into natural pools.
 It’s a fun and invigorating activity that gave the park its name.
 Just be prepared for a few bruises when all is said and done.

 The other aspect of Slide Rock State Park is its history.
-It was here that Frank L. Pendley developed a successful apple farm among the desert landscape thanks to a rather creative irrigation system.
+It was here that Frank L. Pendley developed a successful apple farm in the desert landscape thanks to a rather creative irrigation system.

 9. Sedona Arts Center